Aetherinox/obsidian-gistr/README.md

 To use this plugin, you must:
 - Download and install [Obsidian.md](obsidian.md/)
+- Utilize Github to store gists, OR;
-- Configure a new or use an existing [OpenGist](https://github.com/thomiceli/opengist) Server; OR create a new Github Gist paste.
+- Configure a new or use an existing [OpenGist](https://github.com/thomiceli/opengist) Server

 <br />